-And the fact is, if you have these items, you'll be better prepared than the majority of Americans if a major disaster occurs.
-Also, in addition to this short report there are many books you can read on emergency preparedness and survival.
+If you have the items listed in this report, you'll be better prepared than the majority of Americans if a major disaster occurs.
+Of course, in addition to this short report there are many good books to read on emergency preparedness and survival.